SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/docusign-source.md

 ## Prerequisites

-To collect customer event data from the DocuSign Monitor, you must meet the following criteria:
+To collect event data from the DocuSign Monitor, you must meet the following criteria:
 * **Administrator access to an organization**.
 To call the DocuSign Monitor endpoint, you must impersonate a user with administrator access to your organization.
    * Your organization must have access to DocuSign Monitor to call the endpoint.
 * **Integration Key**.
 An integration key identifies your integration and links to its configuration values.
 [Create an integration key](https://developers.docusign.com/platform/configure-app/#how-to-get-an-integration-key)